GamerCatGirl/BachelorProefMod/src/main/resources/assets/bachelorproef/lavender/entries/testbook/predict.md

 }
 ```

-Given the algorithm of insertion sort, but what is the difference between other sorting algorithms?
+[comment]: <> (Given the algorithm of insertion sort, but what is the difference between other sorting algorithms?)

 **Q1: what makes this algorithm different from other sorting algorithms?**